psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 assistant@linuxbabe:~$
 ```
 ### Qemu-guest-agent
+This is only necessary if you are using <kbd>Proxmox</kbd> or another linux KVM:
 ```bash
 assistant@linuxbabe:~$ sudo apt-get install qemu-guest-agent
 ```

-Issue `sudo shutdown now` to power of the guest and go to the Proxmox web gui and enable QEMU Guest Agent under Options, then start it again.
+Issue `sudo shutdown now` to power of the guest and go to the <kbd>Proxmox</kbd> web gui and enable QEMU Guest Agent under Options, then start it again.

 ### python3 version